-- program (Program) A Program - to\native\gates (bool) Whether to compile non-native gates to native gates. - optimize (bool) Whether to optimize programs to reduce the number of operations.
+- program (Program) A Program - to\native\gates (bool) Whether to compile non-native gates to native gates. - optimize (bool) Whether to optimize the program to reduce the number of operations. - protoquil (Optional[bool]) Whether to restrict the input program to and the compiled program to protoquil (executable on QPU).
+A value of None means defer to server.